lifepillar/vim-mucomplete/test/Readme.md

 Vim as if typed by a (fast) human typist (the speed can be set in the source code).

-To profile µcomplete, open `profile.applescript` in Script Editor and run it (the script can be run from source).
-The script assumes that µcomplete is installed in `~/.vim/pack/my/start/mucomplete`.
+To profile MUcomplete, open `profile.applescript` in Script Editor and run it (the script can be run from source).
+The script assumes that MUcomplete is installed in `~/.vim/pack/my/start/mucomplete`.
 Adjust the `MUcompleteFolder` variable inside the script if necessary.